-Why visit Brisbane?
-Here’s everything you need to know
+Why you should visit Brisbane: here’s everything you need to know

 You heard it here first, Brisbane is booming!
 An international 2018 study by Jones Lang LaSalle said Brisbane will grow faster than any other ‘mature’ world city over the next eight years.